 You listen to companies.
-They want to be number one based on what metrics, timeframe revenues, and market share square footage.
+They want to be number one based on metrics, timeframe revenues, and market share square footage.

 And they study their competition, trying to outdo their competition.
-And yet I’ve never heard of a company that competitors take down they have known.
+And yet, I’ve never heard of a company that competitors take down they have known.
 They’re always taken down by the competitors they didn’t know.
 Do you think my space knew that Facebook existed?